langdoc/KSCTC/README.md

 ## Data format
 The data is modelled in XLM using the corpus tool [ELAN](https://archive.mpi.nl/tla/elan]).

+Tiers included are
+-"ref" - project-internal ID for each single chunk -"ref(orig)" - if applicable: verse number (Gospel of Matthew and Lord's Prayer) as location for parallelization -"orth(orig)" - original text in original script -"orth" - normalized orthography
+-"ft-rus" - if applicable: free Russian translation -"ft-rus(orig)" - if applicable: original Russian text on which the translation is based

 ## Data access
 Only parts of the corpus are openly available.
 Other parts – under bound licenses – are found in [KSCTC-bound](https://github.com/langdoc/KSCTC-bound/), which is a private repository and visible only to project collaborators.